lgeurts/lgeurts.github.io/_drafts/sublime-versus-visual-code.md

-Best Text Editor?
-Atom vs Sublime vs Visual Studio Code vs Vim
+Best Free Text Editor?
+Atom vs Vim vs Visual Studio Code

 With so many programming text editors out there today, the seemingly simple task of choosing one suddenly becomes daunting and overwhelming.